elf4j/elf4j-provider/README.md

 ### Writer

 By default, the elf4j-engine supports one single writer instance of the standard-stream type.
-The codebase is extension-ready for multiple, different writer types; and for each custom type, multiple writer instances.
-However, the need for such extensions (e.g. flat-file writers) is rare, considering the abundant host/OS and vendor level support options to ship standard-stream application log data to various destinations other than the default system console.
+The codebase is extension-ready for multiple writer types; and for each custom type, multiple writer instances.
+However, the need for such extensions (e.g. a flat-file writer type with multiple writer instances for different target files) is rare, considering the abundant host/OS and vendor options to ship standard-stream data to various destinations other than the default system console.

 ### Output format pattern